kyomangold/ETH-EmbeddedSystems/README.md

 # Embedded Systems

-This is the repository for the code files of the **Embedded Systems** lecture at the [TEC - Computer Engineering Group](https://tec.ee.ethz.ch) which is part of the [Computer Engineering and Networks Laboratory](https://tik.ethz.ch) ETH Zurich taught by Prof. Dr. Lothar Thiele.
+This is the repository for the code files of the **Embedded Systems** lecture at the [TEC - Computer Engineering Group](https://tec.ee.ethz.ch) which is part of the [Computer Engineering and Networks Laboratory](https://tik.ethz.ch) at ETH Zurich taught by Prof. Dr. Lothar Thiele.
 The lecture covered the following topics:

 - Embedded system fundamentals: hardware-software combination for specific functions
 - Specific requirements and challenges in embedded system applications